(Dedicated to, and translated for Hannie Visser)

 “Grandma Vacation” said the little girl to herself.
 A magical Jerusalem kingdom, with odors and tastes of a far away land.
 You can go to Saker Garden park, where Jerusalem kids are playing Jerusalem games.
 You can accompany Grandma to the outdoor market, then help her prepare special meals like Cobeba and Sambosak.
 You can ask Grandma for some money and buy a Fire Oven Pita Bread.
 You can just roam in the streets and see Jerusalem stone houses, which probably have high ceiling like Grandma’s.
 She’ll have Grandma’s room for herself This whole month, with Grandma.
 And the linens at Grandma’s are always white and ironed flat.
 “Wonder how the linens stay so white” thought the little girl.
 Then she looked around to verify nobody sees her talking to herself, and whispered the words “snow-white’ with a shy smiled.

 In Jerusalem, I’ve met that retired real estate agent.
 He was very old, and had a reputation for knowing every stone in this city.
 I’ve picked him up with my wife’s car and we roamed around trying to find Grandma’s house.
 In retrospect, it’s not clear what I would have done if we’d found the house.
 Maybe buying it, and then what?
 Yet I enjoyed spending the day with the old man and his streaming tails about buildings, streets, and the house I’m describing which he’s almost certain was demolished during that government renovation project many years ago - just look and see how fancy the neighborhood had become now.
 At noon we ate Fire Oven Pita Bread at a nice Jerusalem restaurant, then I came back to the resort.
-A message from my wife was waiting for me, saying she and the kids went back with the taxi because she had a migraine and our daughter had a stomach ache, and I should
+A message from my wife was waiting for me, saying she and the kids went back with the taxi because she had a migraine and our daughter had a stomach ache, and I should carefully check our rooms to make sure nothing was forgotten.

 The little girl liked to whisper word combinations to herself.
 “Transparent Words”, she called them.
 After repeating those word combinations, they became weird and unreal, and sometimes they had no meaning in the first place.
 “Homing Arrow” she thought this morning, when her daddy run back to the truck.
 “Sabbath Pleasure” she whispered later, when Grandma had seated her for an early breakfast.
 “The Mare Night” she called that awful night, when her older sister was hallucinating with fever and her parents had not way to get her to the hospital.
 Sometimes those words combination were misleading her, instead of “Sleeping Beauty” she said “Beauty Sleep” and wasn’t sure anymore which one is the common one.